 As a nation of devoted pet parents, we all want to keep our animals safe.
 But plenty of them go missing every year.
 Rachel Spencer from the Paw Post spoke with Tom Watkins of Animal Search UK and Jayne Hayes of DogLost for their tips on how to get your furry friend home safe and sound.

-If your pet is missing, contact a service such as Animal Search UK or DogLost.
+If your pet is missing, contact a service like Animal Search UK or DogLost.
 Both organisations understand the process and know exactly what to do, and have tens of thousands of volunteers in the UK to help.

-First, they create a profile with the pet's name, age, breed, colour, distinguishing features, photos from each side, whether they are microchipped and the owner's phone number – plus printable posters and flyers.
+First, they create a profile with the pet's name, age, breed, colour, distinguishing features, photos, microchip details and the owner's phone number – plus printable posters and flyers.

 'That's why we urge people to use posters, particularly if a dog is stolen, because friends, neighbours, even the postman will see them.'

 DogLost has 50 regional coordinators who compile lists of contact details and addresses for local rescues, vets, councils and pounds in their area.

 'We suggest owners call every day and tick each one off, and visit to drop off a poster,' says Jayne.

 'Plenty of people who find a dog or cat don't take it to the vet,' says Tom.
 'They call and report it, meaning there isn't the chance to scan the microchip.